DSIN-INSA-Strasbourg/Hermes/plugins/messagebus_consumers/kafka/README.md

     messagebus:
       kafka:
         settings:
-          # MANDATORY : the Kafka server or servers list that can be used
+          # MANDATORY: the Kafka server or servers list that can be used
           servers:
             - dummy.example.com:9093

-          # Facultative : enables SSL authentication.
+          # Facultative: enables SSL authentication.
 If set, the 3 options below
           # must be defined
           ssl:
-            # MANDATORY : hermes-client cert file that will be used for
+            # MANDATORY: hermes-client cert file that will be used for
             # authentication
             certfile: /path/to/.hermes/dummy.crt
-            # MANDATORY : hermes-client cert file private key
+            # MANDATORY: hermes-client cert file private key
             keyfile: /path/to/.hermes/dummy.pem
-            # MANDATORY : The PKI CA cert
+            # MANDATORY: The PKI CA cert
             cafile: /path/to/.hermes/INTERNAL-CA-chain.crt

-          # MANDATORY : the topic to send events to
+          # MANDATORY: the topic to send events to
           topic: hermes
-          # MANDATORY : the group_id to assign client to.
+          # MANDATORY: the group_id to assign client to.
 Set what you want here.
           group_id: hermes-grp
 ```